-There are many forces that act on fluids, but there are four main forces present in fluids:
+There are many forces that act on solids, but there are only four main forces present in fluids:

 Gravity – this is always present, but is sometimes negligible in comparison to other forces

-Viscous – these are always present as well, and similar to gravity can sometimes be ignored
+Viscous – this is always present as well, and similar to gravity, can sometimes be ignored

 Surface Tension – this is only present where a liquid meets another medium, like in bubbles and sprays

 Since fluids are constantly moving, the forces surrounding them are constantly changing.
 We split these forces into two types: body forces and surface forces.

 Body forces are forces that act everywhere throughout the body.
 They occur when a body is subjected to an external field, and the magnitude of such forces depends on the volume of the body.

 Gravity is a body force

 The gravitational force per unit volume is given by:

 Therefore, the magnitude of the force acting on an element of volume δV (from the continuum assumption) is given by: